klionsky123/dmk-airflow-etl/README.md

 ## Project Notes

 - Microsoft SQL Server, installed on a separate machine, serves as the destination database and contains:
-  1. ETL metadata tables (in a dedicated metadata schema)
+  1. Custom metadata tables (in a dedicated metadata schema)
-  2. Both staging and production data tables
+  2. Both 'Stage' and 'Production' data tables
 - Apache Airflow, running in Docker, is used for job scheduling and ETL orchestration.
-- The Extract step is implemented using Python pandas, sqlalchemy and SQL Server stored procs.
+- The `Extract` step is implemented via Python pandas, sqlalchemy and SQL Server stored procs.
-- The Transform and Load steps are handled via SQL stored procedures.
+- Both `Transform` and `Load` steps are handled via SQL stored procedures.

 ### Project Architecture: